Buying property through a company name

 Many investors decide to buy or refinance their property in the name of a Pty Ltd company for a variety of asset protection and taxation reasons.

-However, banks treat these loans differently than standard home loans!
+Banks treat these loans differently than standard home loans so discover how to get approved.

 Need help buying a property in Australia?